gregsherrid/google_scribe/README.md

 ```

 If the block returns an error, GoogleScribe will log the exception message
-and the first line of the backtrack in the "Error Message" column, if present.
+and the first line of the backtrace in the "Error Message" column, if present.
 The exception will still be raised normally, unless the exception is suppressed by calling
 `scribe.log_process("Weekly Update Emails")`.

-Set up on Google Sheets
+Google Scripts Setup
 ----

 1. Create a sheet in Google Drive
 2. Add the headers you're planning to pass to sheets (case-sensitive).
 3. Optionally, add column for 'Timestamp.'
 To support process logging, add columns 'Process,' 'Success,' and 'Error Message'
 4. Go to Tools -> Script Editor
-5. Copy and past the contents of sheets_server.js into the Code Editor and save
+5. Copy and paste the contents of `sheets_server.js` into the Code Editor and save
 6. On the navbar of Script Editor, click Run -> setup
 7. Sheets will request permissions, which you should grant
 8. Click to File -> Manage Versions and save a version of the project